Yashwatts/Legal-Summarization/README.md

    - Future commits to your main branch will trigger automatic deployments

 **Note:** If your app depends on a running Genkit server for AI flows, you may need to host that service separately (Cloud Run, Railway, or another server) and configure the appropriate endpoints.
 Always use environment variables for API keys and never commit secrets to your repository.

-### Alternative: Deploying to Vercel

-Vercel provides first-class support for Next.js, automatic builds from GitHub, and an easy environment variable UI.

-1. Rotate any leaked API keys (if you committed `.env` previously).
-2. Remove the tracked `.env` locally and make sure it's ignored by git (the repo already ignores `.env`).
-3. Create a Vercel account and import this GitHub repository.
-4. In the Vercel project settings, add an Environment Variable named `GEMINI_API_KEY` with your Google AI key.
-5. Configure the build command (default `npm run build`) and let Vercel build and deploy the site.

-Notes:
-- If your app depends on a running Genkit server for AI flows, you'll need to host that service separately (Cloud Run, a small VM, or another server) and update any client/server endpoints to point to the hosted Genkit runtime.
-Vercel is suitable for the Next.js app itself.
-- Do not commit secrets to the repo.
-Use Vercel's environment variable settings or your CI secrets store.